 Bollinger Mill Historic Site is worth the short drive from Cape.
 The towering brick mill and weathered wood covered bridge provide a scenic spot of history.
 The stone foundation and dam were constructed in 1825.
 The mill burned during the Civil War and was rebuilt in 1867.
 The covered bridge was completed in 1868 to connect to the growing town of Bufordville.

 The site is preserved as a working grist mill and state historic site.
 Guided tours are on hold due to COVID but self guided tours of the main level and basement as available to view the machinery and gift shop.
 A major construction project is underway to stabilize the bank and foundation.
-This has some of the best views currently closed off but the mill and the bridge are still open.
 Check before visiting to ensure the site is open.

 Hours of Operation: Grounds are open sunrise-sunset.